Amanda Korber

 B.A., summa cum laude, Stony Brook University

-Prior to joining Legal Aid DC in January 2015, Amanda was an attorney at the U.S. Department of Housing and Urban Development, where she worked on fair housing matters..
+Before joining Legal Aid DC, Amanda was an attorney at the U.S. Department of Housing and Urban Development, where she worked on fair housing matters.
+She also served as Senior Litigation Counsel in the Office of Enforcement at the Consumer Financial Protection Bureau.

 Amanda received her B.A., summa cum laude, from Stony Brook University.
 She received her J.D., cum laude, from Harvard Law School.
 While in law school, she also served as a student attorney in the Predatory Lending and Consumer Protection Clinic, and worked as a legal intern at Greater Boston Legal Services and the ACLU of Michigan.